bootdotdev/blog/content/python/python-vs-c-the-best-language-to-learn-for-you.md

 Ease of use isn’t the only beginner quality a language needs though.
 It also needs versatility and resources.
 Python and C++ are definitely versatile, since they’re both general-purpose languages and used across multiple fields, but they’re also chock-full of resources from being in the industry for 30 years or more.

-However, Python comes with the nickname “batteries included” for a reason.
+However, Python comes with the nickname "batteries included" for a reason.
 The amount of support Python’s standard library comes with is staggering, giving it a slight edge on C++ when it comes to resources.

 Overall, Python comes recommended as a beginner language because it’s readable and supportive, while C++ comes recommended as an intermediate language and for those who already understand the basics of computer science.